cballou/SimpleSql/README.md

 // simple row fetch without any parameter bindings
 $row = $db->fetchRow('SELECT * FROM users WHERE id = 1');
 if (!empty($row)) {
-    var_dump($row);
+    // depending on your $fetch_mode, you may have an associative array, numerically indexed array, object, or both var_dump($row);
 }
 ```